Caviar: Varieties

 The main types of caviar from sturgeon species native to the Caspian Sea are Beluga sturgeon, Sterlet, Russian sturgeon, and Sevruga.
 White Sturgeon is abundant and native to California and the U.S. Pacific Northwest.
 The rarest and costliest is from beluga sturgeon that swim in the Caspian Sea, which is bordered by Iran, Kazakhstan, Russia, Turkmenistan, and Azerbaijan.
 Wild caviar production was suspended in Russia between 2008 and 2011 to allow wild stocks to replenish.
-Azerbaijan and Iran also allow the fishing of sturgeon off their coasts.
+Iran allows the fishing of sturgeon off their coasts.
 Beluga caviar is prized for its soft, extremely large (pea-size) eggs.
 It can range in colour from pale silver-grey to black.
 It is followed by the small golden sterlet caviar which is rare and was once reserved for Russian, Iranian and Austrian royalty.
 Next in quality is the medium-sized, light brown to rich brown Ossetra, also known as Russian caviar.
 Others in the quality ranking are the grey sevruga caviar, the Chinese Kaluga caviar, and the American white sturgeon caviar.
 The Siberian variety with black beads is similar to sevruga and is popular because of its reduced (five years) harvest period, but it has a higher brine content than other kinds.
 The Chinese Kaluga hybrid varies in colour from dark grey to light golden green and is a close cousin of beluga caviar.